Trellick Tower

-Trellick Tower is a Grade II* listed tower block on the Cheltenham Estate in North Kensington, London.
+Trellick Tower is a Grade II* listed tower block on the Cheltenham Estate in Kensal Town, London.
 Opened in 1972, it was commissioned by the Greater London Council and designed in the Brutalist style by architect Ernő Goldfinger.
-The tower was planned to replace outdated social accommodation, and designed as an improvement on Goldfinger's earlier Balfron Tower in East London.
+The tower was planned to replace outdated social accommodation, and designed as an improvement on Goldfinger's earlier Balfron Tower in Poplar, East London.
 It was the last major project he worked on, and featured various space-saving designs, along with a separate access tower containing a plant room.

 High-rise apartments and Brutalist architecture were falling out of favour by the time the tower was completed, and it became a magnet for crime, vandalism, drug abuse and prostitution.
 Conditions gradually improved in the 1980s after the establishment of a residents' association.
 Security measures were put in place and a concierge was employed, which led to lower crime levels.
 By the 1990s, the tower had become a desirable place to live, and although it still contains predominantly social housing, demand for private flats has remained high.
 A local landmark, it has been Grade II* listed since 1998, and has retained its distinctive concrete facade as a result.
 A fire broke out in 2017, but the concrete structure meant damage was limited, unlike the nearby Grenfell Tower.
 Trellick Tower has featured in film and television several times.

 Location

 Trellick Tower is on the Cheltenham Estate in Golborne Road, Kensal Town, Royal Borough of Kensington and Chelsea (RBKC).
-It is bounded to the north and east by the Grand Union Canal and to the south by the A40 Westway and the Great Western Main Line leading from London Paddington station.
+It is bounded to the north and east by Meanwhile Gardens and the Grand Union Canal, and to the south by the A40 Westway and the Great Western Main Line leading from London Paddington station.